-Key to any Thanksgiving Day menu are a fat turkey, cranberry sauce, sweet potatoes, and pumpkin pie.
+Key to any Thanksgiving Day menu is a fat turkey, cranberry sauce, sweet potatoes, and pumpkin pie.

-Minnesota is the United States’ top turkey-producing state, followed by Arkansas, North Carolina, Indiana, Missouri, Virginia, and California.
-These “big seven” states produce more than two of every three U.S.-raised birds, according to U.S. Census Bureau data.
+Minnesota is the United States’ top turkey-producing state, followed by North Carolina, Arkansas, Indiana, Missouri, Virginia, Iowa, California, and Pennsylvania.

-U.S. farmers also produced an estimated 841 million pounds of cranberries in 2014, which, like turkeys, are native to the Americas.
+U.S. farmers also produced an estimated 9.05 million barrels of cranberries in 2017, which, like turkeys, are native to the Americas.
 The top producers are Wisconsin, Massachusetts, New Jersey, Oregon, and Washington.

-The U.S. grew 2.9 billion pounds of sweet potatoes—many in South Carolina, North Carolina, Mississippi, California, Texas, and Louisiana—and produced more than 1.2 billion pounds of pumpkins.
+The U.S. grows 2.9 billion pounds of sweet potatoes—many in South Carolina, North Carolina, Mississippi, California, Texas, and Louisiana—and produces more than 1.2 billion pounds of pumpkins.
 Illinois, California, Pennsylvania, and Ohio grow the most U.S. pumpkins.